rushout09/clean-code/README.md

 [CodeAnt AI](https://www.codeant.ai) is a powerful tool that helps developers detect and auto-fix code issues and security vulnerabilities.
 It integrates seamlessly with IDEs, Pull Requests, and CI/CD pipelines, providing real-time suggestions and automatic fixes for over 5,000 code quality issues.
 Its features include [line-by-line code reviews](https://github.com/rushout09/code-review-checklist) and compliance checks, making it ideal for teams looking to maintain high coding standards throughout the development lifecycle.

+By default, CodeAnt AI enable checks for compliance with standards such as HIPAA, MISRA, etc., so that if a developer miss these requirements in their infrastructure changes, the system will flag the issue and provide accurate fixes.

 ### ****2. SonarQube****

 [SonarQube](https://www.codeant.ai/blogs/best-sonarqube-alternatives) is one of the most popular static code analysis tools.
 It supports multiple programming languages and can scan your codebase for bugs, vulnerabilities, and code smells.
 It offers a "quality gate" feature that prevents code from being deployed if it doesn't meet predefined quality thresholds.